Alimony Attorneys in Greensboro, NC

 When a married couple separates or gets a divorce, one of the spouses may be entitled to receive spousal support payments based on either an agreement between the couple or a decision by the court itself.
 In North Carolina, spousal support can be in two different forms, post-separation support or alimony.
-While post-separation support and alimony are similar, there are a few key differences that will be discussed below.
+While post-separation support and alimony are similar, there are a few key differences that our trusted Alimony Attorneys can help you understand.

 What is Post-Separation Support?